Hrothen/hrothen.github.com/posts/2014-09-14-lets-build-a-browser-engine-in-haskell-setting-up-tests.md

 ---
-title: "Let's Build a Browser Engine in Haskell: setting up tests"
+title: Let's Build a Browser Engine in Haskell: setting up tests
-description: ""
+description: In which we remember that tests are a thing we should have
 category:
 tags: []
 ---